kolbasator/Tiny-Tree-Pass-Compiler/README.md

 ## Description

   Tiny compiler .
-You can make some simple fucstion fand calculate it with args.
+You can make some simple function and calculate it with args.
   Supported +,-,/,* operators.
   Also can parse expression without spaces.